Hunger hurts. It denies dignity, lessens human energy, and impairs the potential of people to succeed.

 Qualifications to participate in this program:

-1. Live in our catchment area, which includes three school districts:
+1. Live in our catchment area, which includes nine towns and three school districts:

 - Sackets Harbor

 - South Jefferson

 2. Meet income guidelines or qualify for SNAP (food stamps) WIC, Medicaid, TANF, or SSI